 What to Expect When Calling

 You can expect the utmost professionalism, knowledgeable staff and compassion that goes beyond any facility in America.
 All our admissions team members understand addiction because they are in recovery from their own addictions.
 Michael comes from a using background of alcohol and opiate abuse.
-Bill comes from a background of alcohol, marijuana, cocaine, ecstacy, opiate and heroin abuse.
 Jeff comes from a background of pure alcoholism.

 Depending on you or your loved one's use history, you may want to consider having them talk with someone familiar with that particular drug.
 They usually identify and relate quickly to someone who "speaks the lingo."